top of page

 San Pedro, CA 90731

 The Los Angeles Fire Department Museum is dedicated to the history of the Los Angeles Fire Department (LAFD).
-The museum is located in the old Fire Station 27, which was built in 1922 and is listed on the National Register of Historic Places.
+The museum is situated in the former Fire Station 27, which was constructed in 1922 and is listed on the National Register of Historic Places.
 The museum features exhibits on the history of the LAFD, including firefighting equipment, photographs, and other artifacts.
-The museum also hosts educational programs and events for the public.
+The museum also hosts educational programs and public events.

 Old Station 27 includes a Fire Service Research Library and a learning center where fire and life safety lessons are shared with both children and adults.
 If you're interested in the history of the LAFD and firefighting in Los Angeles, the Los Angeles Fire Department Museum is a great place to visit.